Forests of Poland

-Forests cover an estimated 35% of Poland's territory, and are mostly owned by the state.
-And are increasing at a fast rate by 2035 Polands forest percentage will be 40-42%.
+Forests cover an estimated 38.5% of Poland's territory, and are mostly owned by the state, and are increasing at a fast rate by 2035 Polands forest percentage will be 42-46%.
 Western and northern parts of Poland as well as the Carpathian Mountains in the extreme south, are much more forested than eastern and central provinces.
 The most forested administrative districts of the country are: Lubusz Voivodeship (60,2%), Subcarpathian Voivodeship (58,2%), and Pomeranian Voivodeship (50,1%).
 The least forested are: Łódź Voivodeship (36%), Masovian Voivodeship (34,6%), and Lublin Voivodeship (32,8%).

+History

+Medieval history

+The forests of medieval Poland contributed high quality oak timber to commercial trade throughout the Baltic region.
+Major trade centers for Polish timber included Danzig and Amsterdam.

 Contemporary history

 At the end of the 18th century, forests covered around 40% of Poland.
 However, due to the 19th century economic exploitation during the partitions of Poland, as well as, the Nazi German and Soviet occupations between 1939–1945 with trees shipped to battle fronts across Europe, deforestation and slash and burn conditions of war shrank Polish forests to only 21% of total area of the country (as of 1946).
 Furthermore, rich deciduous trees were replaced with fast growing coniferous trees of lesser value meant for commerce, such as pine.
 After World War II, the government of Poland initiated the National Plan of Afforestation.
 By 1970, forests covered 29% of the country.
 As of 2009 – 29,1% of Poland's territory was forested, amounting to 9,088,000 hectares.
 It is estimated that by 2050, the total area of forested land should increase to 33%.

 As much as 81,8% of the Polish forests are state-owned, majority (77,8%) by Polish State Forests (Lasy Państwowe), 2% constitute Polish National Forests protected zones, 2% are owned by other governmental entities (such as local self-government or the Agricultural Property Agency) and 18,2% belong to private owners.
-The high percentage of Polish forests owned by the state is the result of nationalization of forests that occurred in the aftermath of World War II when Poland became a communist state (see People's Republic of Poland) under the Soviet sphere of influence.
+The high percentage of Polish forests owned by the state is the result of nationalization of forests that occurred in the aftermath of World War II when Poland became a communist state (People's Republic of Poland) under the Soviet sphere of influence.